Jonah-Roesler-Edu/CSIS3280-Final-Project/README.md

 TO OPERATE CURRENT CODE IGNITER PROJECT
 - Add JJG_Pharma as Wampserver Alias
 - open alias in wampserver
+- >> PLEASE SET WAMPSERVER POINTER TO SAME FOLDER AS INDEX.PHP
 - http://localhost/JJG_Pharma/
 - see the login page with links, use links to navigate.